syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-segmentedcontrol-examples/tree/main/Samples/Image-with-text)

-## TopIndicator style
+## Top indicator style

-Using the `ItemBorderThickness` and `SelectedSegmentStyle` properties, users can achieve the top indicator style.
+By using the `ItemBorderThickness` property and handling `BorderThickness` in `SelectedSegmentStyle` property helps users to achieve the top indicator style.

 This example illustrates how to customize the top indicator style.